merkle-open/NitroNetSitecore/docs/installation.md

 ### Step 2 - Install NitroNet for Sitecore

-Please choose between variant **A** with Unity or **B** with another IoC Framework.
+Please choose between variant **A** with Unity/CastleWindsor or **B** with another IoC Framework.

-#### (A) Directly with Unity IoC Container
+#### (A) Directly with Unity or CastleWindsor IoC Container

 ##### NuGet Package Installation
 There are several ways to install NitroNet into Sitecore.
-The easiest way is to use NitroNet together with Unity.
+The easiest way is to use NitroNet together with Unity or CastleWindsor.
 Execute following line in your NuGet Package Manager to install NitroNet for Sitecore:

 `PM >` `Install-Package NitroNet.Sitecore.UnityModules`

 Optionally, we recommend to install the [Unity.Mvc](https://www.nuget.org/packages/Unity.Mvc/) which is a lightweight Unity bootstrapper for MVC applications.

+*or*

+`PM >` `Install-Package NitroNet.Sitecore.CastleWindsorModules`

 ##### Extend your Global.asax
 To activate NitroNet it's important to add/register the new view engine in your application.
 You can do this, with these lines of code ([Gist](https://gist.github.com/daniiiol/216b161462db3dc2f7a3f43745bbfad0)):